VincentTatan/EduTechAutoGenFaq/README.md

 ## Getting Started

-Clone this repository to your local.
+Clone this repository to your local.g
 Run the dash_main.py.
 This will run a Flask App Server (lazy loading) to your local Go to the port specified (default is 8050)
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.